Who we are

 The Genomics Platform of iGE3 and the University of Geneva provides consulting

 and access to the state-of-the-art methods in genomic technologies.

 These technologies enable whole genomes, exomes, transcriptomes as well as more targeted sequencing.

-SNP analysis (Genome-Wide Association Studies and cytogenetics), DNA copy number profiling and DNA methylation is also proposed.
+SNP analysis (Genome-Wide Association Studies), cytogenetics, DNA copy number profiling and DNA methylation is also proposed.

-The Genomics Platform offers a complete solution from advice on experimental design to data analysis.
+The Genomics Platform offers a complete solution from optimisation of experimental design to data analysis.